 Transportation Strategy 4.a.
-Ensure Urban Growth Area and sub-area planning incorporate a Complete Streets system approach for walking, biking, and rolling facilities and networks within and between communities and centers.
+Ensure Urban Growth Area and subarea planning incorporate a Complete Streets system approach for walking, biking, and rolling facilities and networks within and between communities and centers.

 Transportation Strategy 4.b.
-Develop a walk, bike, and roll facilities plan and identify the community connections system and how it relates to the County Road Design Standards.
+Develop a walk, bike, and roll facilities plan and ensure consistency with the County Road Design Standards.